 If everything were not alive, I fear that it would be extinquished.

-If the aristocrats were not virtuous, I fear that they would be cast down.
+If the rulers were not virtuous, I fear that they would be cast down.

 Therefore, the noble use the commonalty as their basis